GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 There is a [Dockerfile](../../5-app-infra/source_repos/artifact-publish/images/vertexpipeline:v2/Dockerfile) in the repo which is the docker image used to run all pipeline steps and cloud build steps.
 In non-prod and prod environments, the only NIST compliant way to access additional dependencies and requirements is via docker images uploaded to artifact registry.
 We have baked everything for running the pipeline into this docker which exist in the shared artifact registry.

-Once confident that the pipeline runs successfully on the development environment, we divide the code in two separate files to use in our CI/CD process, at the non-production (staging) environment.
+Once confident that the pipeline runs successfully on the development environment, we divide the code in two separate files to use in our CI/CD process, at the non-production environment.
 First file is *compile_pipeline.py* which includes the code to build the pipeline and compile it into a directory (in our case, `common/vertex-ai-pipeline/pipeline_package.yaml`)

 The second file, i.e. *runpipeline.py* includes the code for running the compiled pipeline.
-This is where the correct environment variables for non-production (staging) and production (e.g., service accounts to use for each stage of the pipeline, kms keys corresponding to each step, buckets, etc.) are set.
+This is where the correct environment variables for non-production and production (e.g., service accounts to use for each stage of the pipeline, kms keys corresponding to each step, buckets, etc.) are set.
 And eventually the pipeline is loaded from the yaml file at *common/vertex-ai-pipeline/pipeline_package.yaml* and submitted to Vertex AI.

 There should be a *cloudbuild.yaml* template file at `examples/machine-learning-pipeline/assets/Vertexpipeline/cloudbuild.yaml` in this repository with the CI/CD steps as follows: